-- Floors including sub floors The floors are a mix of suspended timber and solid concrete construction.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The main walls are drylined and part plastered on the hard internally, and the partitions are a mix of solid construction and timber studs.
+Floors including sub floors The floors are of concrete construction.
 It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
-No access was gained into the sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are flush timber.
-There are fitted units in the kitchen which are on fairly modern lines.
-A timber carpeted staircase with wall mounted handrails provides access to the first floor landing from the hall.
+The internal doors are a mix of flush hollow core timber and timber panelled types.
+There are fitted units in the kitchen, which are dated.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge a ground floor bedroom have tiled fireplaces with open fires, although the openings were boarded off at the time of the survey and electric fires placed in front.
-Accordingly, the flues were not inspected.
-Internal decorations Accordingly, the flues were not inspected.
-Internal decorations Internal decorations Cellars Accordingly, the flues were not inspected.
-Accordingly, the flues were not inspected.
-Visually inspected.
-Accordingly, the flues were not inspected.
-Visually inspected.
-Cellars Accessible parts of the wiring were visually inspected without removing fittings.
+The lounge has a wood burning stove.
+There is an oil fired Aga stove in the kitchen.
+Internal decorations Visually inspected.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor

-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas.
-The gas meter is housed in an external box fixed to the front wall.
+Mains electricity.
+The electric meter and consumer unit are in the garage.
+Gas No gas supply.

 Water, plumbing, bathroom fittings

 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Water is assumed to be from the mains supply.
+The cold water storage tank is in the attic.

 The kitchen units are fitted with a stainless steel sink.

-There is a three piece dated coloured suite in the bathroom.
+The sanitary fittings are on semi modern/older lines, dating from the 1985 conversion.
+There is a five piece coloured suite in the bathroom (including a bidet and shower tray), a white wash hand basin and w.c. in the toilet, and one of the bedrooms has a white wash hand basin.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-The 'Worcester 4000 30kW' gas fired combi boiler is in the kitchen.
-The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves, and there is an electronic programmer with room thermostat in the kitchen.
-Hot water is supplemented by an electric shower (not tested) over the bath.
+The floor standing 'Worcester Danesmoor 20/25' oil fired boiler is in the utility room, and is vented via a metal flue that projects through the roof.
+The boiler provides domestic hot water, and also heats radiators in the main rooms.
+The radiators are fitted with thermostatic valves, and there is a room thermostat in the hall.

+Drainage

-over the bath.
-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

-Drainage is assumed to be connected to the public sewer.
-Drainage is accumed to be commedica to the public sewer.
+Drainage is understood to be connected to an exclusive septic tank, which is located outwith the site boundaries in an adjoining field.